-David Cay Johnston teaches Law In Action, a new pre-law course for undergraduates that examines the principle and theory of American law.
+David Cay Johnston teaches Law In Action, a pre-law course for undergraduates that explores legal principles and theory.
 From 2009 to 2016 he taught the law of the ancient world to third year law students and graduate business students.
 One course examined property and tax law, the other business regulations.

-In 2012-14 Johnston served board president of the 5,700-member Investigative Reporters and Editors (IRE).
-He has lectured on every continent except Antarctica about tax policy, business regulation, ethics and journalism issues.
+In 2012-14 Johnston served as board president of the 6,400-member Investigative Reporters and Editors (IRE).
+He has lectured on every continent except Antarctica about taxes, regulations, ethics, investigative reporting techniques and Donald Trump’s conduct.

-His next book will propose a 21st Century tax system to replace the existing Internal Revenue Code.
+Johnston’s next book will propose a vastly simplified and virtually cheat proof 21st Century tax system to replace the existing Internal Revenue Code.